Use This App to Film the Police… Or Not

 Geotagging: This is a great trend, and one that WITNESS is actively trying to advance through training, tech advocacy, and the CameraV tool.
 The more verifiable context you can provide about your footage, the easier it will be to find it, understand it, trust it, and act upon it, meaning it is more likely to make an impact as a tool for advocacy and evidence.

 Guidance: This is where the established organizations do a great job.
-NEPV and the ACLU give plenty of information on what you’re legally allowed to do and how you should safely exercise your rights.
+The ACLU gives plenty of information on what you’re legally allowed to do and how you should safely exercise your rights.
 This is important information and could go even further by adding tactical and advocacy tips about when and how to film and what to do with the video you capture.
-It also doesn’t apply everywhere, since NEPV’s guidance is based on Canadian law and MobileJustice has only been rolled out with legal guidance tailored for a few states, but it’s a great start.
+It also doesn’t apply everywhere, since d MobileJustice has only been rolled out with legal guidance tailored for a few states, but it’s a great start.

 Here’s the thing about this list of features: they are aimed at underlying security, rights, and sharing issues that we all can and should be addressing anyway, outside of a dedicated app.
 That’s especially true since it’s important to be comfortable in the heat of the moment, when finding, opening, and using an unfamiliar tool that you rarely use is a great way to make mistakes.
 There’s a reason that most of the video activism we see in WITNESS’s work around the world is conducted with the same devices, apps, and online platforms that people use in the other parts of their lives everyday.